jhlch/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-song-count.md

 {% endhighlight %}

 #### Process track play data into key/value pairs for occurrences
-  Called once for each row in the Kiji table, gather() uses a GathererContext to write key/value pairs for each track id paired with one (1) as a tally.
+Called once for each row in the Kiji table, gather() retrieves all the values in the "info:track_plays" column, and for each value, sets the Text object we are resuing to contain the current value, writes the key-value pairs using `context.write(mText, ONE)` and then clears the Text object before the next call to gather.
 {% highlight java %}
   public void gather(KijiRowData row, GathererContext<Text, LongWritable> context)
       throws IOException {